 Standout Features

-• Intuitive drag-and-drop template builder;
+• Intuitive drag-and-drop template builder more polished than most transactional-focused competitors

-• Real-time logs, activity tracking, and analytics;
+• Real-time activity logs, delivery tracking, and detailed analytics dashboard

-• Scalable SMTP server with excellent uptime.
+• Scalable SMTP server with excellent uptime and fast transactional speeds

 Pros and Cons